alexrobertsonuk/ga4-for-content-designers/docs/navigating-ga4.md

 ## Getting started

-To use GA4, you need access to your organisation's GA4 account.

-You should request **Analyst** level access to the relevant **property** (the individual website or app you want to analyse).
-Analyst access is recommended as it allows you to share your explorations with other users of the same property.
-If you only have **Viewer** access, you can create and save explorations, but you cannot share them with others.
+If you don't already have access to your organisation's GA4 account, begin by requesting **Analyst** level access to the relevant **property** (the individual website or app you want to analyse).
+Access is usually controlled by a digital analytics or product team.

+Analyst access allows you to share your custom analyses ("explorations") with other users of the same property.
+If you only have **Viewer** access, you can create and save explorations, but not share them.
-Access is usually granted by a digital analytics or product team.

 Once you have access, go to https://analytics.google.com/analytics/web/ and sign in.